-In order to ensure fruitful discussion during the site visit, the following basic principles should be taken into account for each meeting:
+In order to ensure fruitful discussion during the online meetings and the site visit, the following basic principles should be taken into account for each meeting:

-- The number of participants in each meeting should not exceed eight (except when meeting the self-evaluation group).
+- The number of participants in an online meeting should not exceed ten, including the members of the IEP evaluation team.
+The number of participants in each meeting carried out on-site should not exceed eight (except when meeting the self-evaluation group).
 This is to ensure that all participants in a meeting have an opportunity to answer questions and contribute to the discussion. - The team should meet separately with individual groups, e.g., only students should attend the students' meeting, with no members of the staff present.
 Similarly, different levels of institutional hierarchy should not be mixed within meetings.
 This is to ensure participants do not feel inhibited from expressing their views. - All meetings will be treated confidentially by the evaluation team.
-It will not quote individuals or report on statements that could be traced back to a specific participant. - In order to maintain the confidentiality of discussions and to avoid unnecessary misunderstandings, special attention should be paid to the quality of interpretation, if this is necessary for any meetings.
+It will not quote individuals or report on statements that could be traced back to a specific participant.
+Online meetings will not be recorded. - In order to maintain the confidentiality of discussions and to avoid unnecessary misunderstandings, special attention should be paid to the quality of interpretation, if this is necessary for any meetings.
 Ideally the interpreter should come from outside the institution.
-IEP needs to be informed about the meetings in which interpretation is needed so that the schedule be adjusted appropriately. - All meetings are interactive and participants should not prepare any presentations.
+IEP needs to be informed about the meetings in which interpretation is needed so that suitable technology can be employed and the schedule be adjusted appropriately. - All meetings are interactive and participants should not prepare any presentations.
 The evaluation team will come prepared with questions in order to start a dialogue.